 Empathy [noun]: the ability to understand and share the feelings of another.

 Empathy should always be one of the key defining characteristics of any school culture, and it flows from the school’s board and leaders.
+Empathy is a key driver of balanced decision making by boards because it forces board members to reflect upon the impact their proposed decisions will have on individual people within the school’s community.

 Let’s explore the importance of empathy in a little more depth.